 The Best Weather in Rio de Janeiro

 The warmest months of the year in Rio de Janeiro are January and February when the average temperature is around 80 to 90 degrees F during the day and 70 degrees F during the night.
-The coldest month, meanwhile, is July, when the average temperature is just 69.8 degrees F. Still plenty warm, especially during the day, but "cool" by Rio de Janeiro standards.
+The coldest month, meanwhile, is July, when the average temperature is around 70 degrees F. Still plenty warm, especially during the day, but "cool" by Rio de Janeiro standards.

 Rio de Janeiro Events and Festivals

-While it's true, to some extent, that every day in Rio de Janeiro is a party, there are a few times each year where the city is especially festive.
+While it's true, to some extent, that every day in Rio de Janeiro is a party, there are a few times each year when the city is especially festive.
 These include the following:

 - Carnival (Carnaval in Portuguese): Every year in late February or early March, hundreds of thousands of travelers from all over the world descend on Rio for one of the world's most famous celebrations.

-- Rio International Film Festival: One of South America's largest festivals takes place in Rio de Janeiro every November, which also happens to be one of the best times to visit Rio de Janeiro when it comes to weather.
+- Rio International Film Festival: One of South America's largest festivals takes place in Rio de Janeiro in November or December, which also happens to be one of the best times to visit Rio de Janeiro when it comes to weather.